 Emergency operation hours – Hours used for emergency operations are not counted when determining permanent low-use status.

-Future increase in hours – Once designated as permanent low-use, a vehicle may only be used up to 200 hours per year by the fleet unless the vehicle meets the adding vehicles requirements in section 2449(d)(6).
+Future increase in hours – Except as set forth in (F) below, once designated as permanent low-use, a vehicle may only be used up to 200 hours per year by the fleet unless the vehicle meets the adding vehicles requirements in section 2449(d)(6).
 If the vehicle meets the adding vehicle requirements, the fleet may increase the use to 200 hours or more per year, and report the updated status of the vehicle to remove the low-use designation.

 No obligation – A fleet is not obliged to designate a vehicle whose use drops below 200 hours per year as a permanent low-use vehicle.
 If such a vehicle is not designated as permanent low-use, its use may increase to 200 hours or more per year in subsequent years without meeting the adding vehicles requirements in section 2449(d)(6).